-Skin has cells that produce melanin.
+The skin has cells that produce melanin.
 These cells are called melanocytes and are found at the base of the epidermis.
-When skin is over-exposed to the sun then these cells produce a pigment called melanin that help in absorbing the harmful UV rays of the sun.
+When skin is over-exposed to the sun, then these cells produce a pigment called melanin that helps in absorbing the harmful UV rays of the sun.

 The dermis layer of the skin has nerve endings embedded within.
-These nerves receive stimuli from the brain and sends back signals to the brain.
+These nerves receive stimuli from the brain and send back signals to the brain.

 The skin has roughly about 2.5 million sweat glands.
 These sweat glands produce sweat when the temperature of your body rises above 35 degrees centigrade.

 When you run around or workout, your body becomes hot.
 When this happens, pores on the skin open up, and the heat is let out of the body in the form of sweat.
 This helps your body to cool down.